 Take a look at your tires.
 If you can spot any cracks (hairline or deeper ones), bulges (they may appear as bubbles or blisters), or you can spot holes, cuts or metal coming out of the tires, you need to replace them as soon as possible.
 If you were involved in an accident or if your tire burst or got damaged in any way, you need to replace the affected tires immediately.
 Common causes of tire damage include objects such as rocks, nails, screws, broken glass or other sharp bits of metal and wood.

 1. Vibration and noise

 Vibrations and noises in a running vehicle are normal, but if there is a sudden increase in vibration or noise, or your car is driving shakily, your tires might be the cause.
 The wheel alignment might be out, the tires might be wearing down unevenly, or you might have damage in the suspension- all these issues may cause your car to make a noise, vibrate and shake during your drive.

 Even if you drive carefully and avoid damage to your tires, they will need to be replaced at a certain age.
 At CRS Automotive, we recommend that you get your tires replaced before they reach the ten-year mark.
 Driving on tires that are older can seriously endanger yourself and your passengers.

-If it’s time for new car tires or if your vehicle needs a service in Hamilton and Oakville, Canada, contact CRS Automotive to book an appointment.
+If it’s time for new car tires or if your vehicle needs a service in Hamilton and Stoney Creek, Canada, contact CRS Automotive to book an appointment.